nate-brown-dev/reading-notes/courses/code-401/class-08.md

 ### What Are access rights Associated with?
 The User? or The Role?
 Explain

+The rights belong to the role, and the user doesn't get any rights without having the role

 ### Access Rights, or Authorization, is activated after a user successfully does what?

+Authenticates

 ### Explain how RBAC might benefit a business

+- can prevent users from changing files they shouldn't be changing, reduce wasted time/money
+- clear division of roles simplifies job performance : users only work on what role says they can